sarir11/McHugo/content/publication/otherPaper/index.md

 ---
-title: "Another Amazing Article"
+title: "Equity Prices in a Granular Economy"
 authors:
-- with Jane Doe
+- with Harjoat Bhamra, Christian Dorion, and Alexandre Jeanneret
-date: "2020-09-29"
+date: "2020-01-01"
 #doi: ""

 # Schedule page publish date (NOT publication's date).